Multimedia Group Limited: Television stations

-The group operates Multi TV, a satellite television station with several channels.
+The group operates Joy News, Joy Prime, Joy Learning and Adom TV.

 Affiliations

 The group has affiliations with several radio stations in Ghana and thirteen in Europe.

 Staff

 The group employs about 400 staff with about two thirds being permanent.
 Four percent of the group's annual turnover is invested in staff capacity development.

 In December 2021, general manager of The Multimedia Group’s Joy Brands (Joy FM, My Joy Online, JoyNews, Hitz FM and Joy Prime) Elvis Kwashie died.

 Awards

 The group through its media houses has several awards including: